 Reyane Tradition Insurrection II trilogy just arrived at my home yesterday, namely Pure, Wild, and Dark.
 I even ordered some of the Acqua di Parisis such as Musk Sultan, Oud Wild, and Oud Dark, but today I've chosen the Insurrection II Dark, and here you are my first impression.

-Rather, what I get from this is that it's uncannily similar to Insurrection Pure II (the Aventus clone) without the citrus and with some cherry accords that are pretty bland.
+Instead, what I get from this is that it's uncannily similar to Insurrection Pure II (the Aventus clone) without the citrus and with some cherry accords that are pretty bland.
 No spices, none of the cinnamon, or citrus sweetness from Spicebomb, but plenty of pineapples.

-On the top of this base presence, is a very complex of accord of what seems to be dried fruits and bakery spices.
+On top of this base presence, is a very complex of an accord of what seems to be dried fruits and bakery spices.
 I get diverse fruit-like presence, red fruits like cherries, but the tone is deep and dark, and pebbly.
 The bakery spices are genuinely sweet, and there is some dynamic stimulation to them.
 If I had to guess the accord, I would say a tad of cinnamon, mace, pepper—and maybe coriander and cardamom, just a little bit of each.

 We are in late autumn now, cold and wet weather, and Insurrection II Dark has the right warmness and spiciness for facing both daily autumn and winter morning and early afternoon.

 Last but not least, I do not understand how Reyane Tradition can sell these beauties in marvelous boxes that open like mysterious books.
 The bottles are so damn amazing, and the sprayers are lovely... and the juices inside are so amusing, loud, and longlasting for just less than three sawbucks!